phil-opp/blog_os/blog/content/second-edition/posts/09-paging-implementation/index.md

 By using the translation function of the `MappedPageTable` type we can spare ourselves the work of implementing huge page support.
 We also have access to other page functions such as `map_to`, which we will use in the next section.

-At this point we no longer need our `memory::translate_addr` function, so we can delete it.
+At this point we no longer need our `memory::translate_addr` and `memory::translate_addr_inner` functions, so we can delete it.

 ### Creating a new Mapping